abinit/abinit/doc/tutorial/eph4isotc.md

 One can use the **optimized tetrahedron** scheme [[cite:Kawamura2014]] as implemented in the [libtetrabz library](http://libtetrabz.osdn.jp/en/_build/html/index.html) ([[eph_intmeth]] == 2) or replace the Dirac distribution with a **Gaussian** of finite width ([[eph_intmeth]] == 1).
-If the Gaussian method is selected, one can choose between a constant broadening $\sigma$ specified in Hartree by [[eph_fsmear]] or an adaptive scheme (activated when [[eph_fsmear]] < 0) in which a state-dependent broadening $\sigma_\nk$ is automatically computed from the electron group velocities $v_\nk$ [[cite:Li2015]].
+When the Gaussian method is selected, one can choose between a constant broadening $\sigma$ specified in Hartree by [[eph_fsmear]] or an adaptive scheme (activated when [[eph_fsmear]] < 0) in which a state-dependent broadening $\sigma_\nk$ is automatically computed from the electron group velocities $v_\nk$ [[cite:Li2015]].
-Note that the adaptive scheme is also used for the optimized tetrahedron scheme at the $\Gamma$ point since the double-delta is ill-defined for $\qq = \Gamma$.
+Note that the adaptive scheme is also used internally by the code when the optimized tetrahedron scheme is used since the double-delta expression is ill-defined for $\qq = \Gamma$.

 <!--
 Nesting factor